+Why Teaching Social Commentary in the Classroom is Valuable Statement of Principles.
+50 Amazing Social Commentary Illustrations.
+Pawel Kuczynski is an award winning illustrator and graduate of the Fine Arts Academy in Poznan, Poland.
 This thought provoking collection of his work focusses on social commentary issues that make you look twice to uncover the meaning behind each piece.
 While not always dealing with pleasant subject matter, Pawel's work demonstrates a keen wit and higher awareness that seems strangely appropriate in the times we live in today.
 Like it or hate it, there's no denying the power of Pawel's artistic depictions that deconstruct the amazing world we live in.

 Warning: May induce negative emotions toward authority.
 Cartoon 16.03.15 Jihadists.
 FRONTLINE - Documentary films and thought-provoking journalism.
 Earth 2100: The Final Century of Civilization?
 Interesting propaganda from ABC.
 Planet at Risk: Experts Warn Population Growth, Resource Depletion, Climate Change Could Bring Catastrophe in Next Century.
 It's an idea that most of us would rather not face - that within the next century, life as we know it could come to an end.
 Our civilization could crumble, leaving only traces of modern human existence behind.
 It seems outlandish, extreme - even impossible.
 But according to cutting edge scientific research, it is a very real possibility.

 The End of the Line: The World Without Fish.
 The End of Poverty.
 Global poverty did not just happen.
 It began with military conquest, slavery and colonization that resulted in the seizure of land, minerals and forced labor.
 Today, the problem persists because of unfair debt, trade and tax policies - in other words, wealthy countries taking advantage of poor, developing countries.
 Renowned actor and activist, Martin Sheen, narrates The End of Poverty, a feature-length documentary directed by award-winning director, Philippe Diaz, which explains how today's financial crisis is a direct consequence of these unchallenged policies that have lasted centuries.

 Consider that 20% of the planet's population uses 80% of its resources and consumes 30% more than the planet can regenerate.
 At this rate, to maintain our lifestyle means more and more people will sink below the poverty line.
 It is produced by Cinema Libre Studio in collaboration with the Robert Schalkenbach Foundation.
+Can we really end poverty within our current economic system?
 Science Under Attack.
 The Canary Effect.
 Obsession: Radical Islam's War Against the West.

 In the wake of the terrorist attacks of September 11, 2001, Islamic fundamentalism has, in the minds of many, taken the place once held by communism as the leading threat to the safety and security of the industrialized West.
 Filmmakers Wayne Kopping and Raphael Shore explore what they regard as the most dangerous force since the rise of Nazism in this documentary.
 Obsession: Radical Islam's War Against the West features footage from Arab television outlets with interviews which are compared with newsreel images of terrorist actions staged by the PLO and other groups in an effort to show parallels between hate-based groups of the past and the current mood among Islamic extremists.

 Obsession also includes interviews with guerilla fighters, former Hitler Youth members, and terrorist operatives as they discuss the role and function of extremist political and religious groups.
 Obsession is a film about the threat of Radical Islam to Western civilization.
 The Third Jihad.
 Hollywood and the War Machine.
 Empire examines the symbiotic relationship between the movie industry and the military-industrial complex.